mit-han-lab/radial-attention/README.md

 ### [Paper](https://arxiv.org/abs/2506.19852) | [Website](https://hanlab.mit.edu/projects/radial-attention)

+**[2025-09-18]** We are thrilled to announce that Radial Attention is accepted by NeurIPS 2025!
+Please feel free to reach out at San Diego!

+**[2025-09-04]** Radial Attention now supports multi-gpu inference using ulysses sequence from [xDiT project](https://github.com/xdit-project/xDiT/tree/main), great thanks to [Zhemign](https://github.com/1145284121) for making this important PR.

-**[2025-08-04]** Radial Attention is now supports [Lightx2v](https://github.com/ModelTC/LightX2V), a 4-step LoRA.
+**[2025-08-04]** Radial Attention now supports [Lightx2v](https://github.com/ModelTC/LightX2V), a 4-step LoRA.
 Radial Attention also supports [SageAttention2++](https://arxiv.org/abs/2505.21136) for FP8 Matmul accumulation on 4090.
 With the joint effort of **Radial Attention, SageAttention and Lightx2v LoRA**, now it only takes **33/90 seconds to generate a high-fidelity video for Wan2.1 on a single H100/4090 GPU respectively!**.

 **[2025-07-22]** Radial Attention is now compatible with [SageAttention](https://github.com/thu-ml/SageAttention) version 2!